Jon Batiste tops Grammys; Silk Sonic soars, Rodrigo crowned - NewsBreak

 Chris Stapleton won his third Grammy for best country solo performance for “You Should Probably Leave.”

 Eilish paid homage to Hawkins during her performance by sporting a black T-shirt with his image.
-She stepped onstage in an upside-down house along with her brother Finneas before walking into a downpour to perform the title track from her “Happier Than Ever.”
+She stepped onstage in an upside-down house along with her brother Finneas before stepping into the rain to perform the title track from her “Happier Than Ever.”

 TJ Osborne, who came out as gay last year, fought back tears as he and his brother accepted a Grammy during the pre-telecast show for the Brothers Osborne song “Younger Me.”
 He noted the song was inspired by his coming out.